 - ¼ teaspoon Nutmeg grated (jailfal)

-- In the bowl of a stand mixer with the paddle attachment cream butter and sugar until light and fluffy.
-Add the egg yolks one at a time followed by the vanilla and almond extract.
+- Cream - In the bowl of a stand mixer with the paddle attachment cream butter and sugar until light and fluffy.
+Add the eggs one at a time followed by the vanilla and almond extract.

-- Next, add the semolina (rawa) and combine well.
-Cover the bowl with plastic wrap and keep it aside at room temperature for 6 hours up to overnight but no more than 8 hours.
-Pro tip - the sugar and butter work as a preservative so it is ok to leave it at room temperature.
+- Soak - Next, add the semolina (rawa) and combine well.
+Cover the bowl with plastic wrap and keep it aside at room temperature for 2 hours.
+Pro tip - the sugar and butter work as a preservative so it is ok to leave it at room temperature up to overnight but no more than 8 hours.

-- Finally, add the mixed fruits, plums, and nuts in two batches - do not over mix Pro tip - do not overmix otherwise all the fruits will sink and we will lose the volume created by the egg whites.
+- Dry ingredients -Add the dried plums, mixed peels, and nuts to the flour mixture.
+Then add it all to the cake batter along with the rum - do not over mix Pro tip - do not overmix otherwise all the fruits will sink to the bottom of the pan

-- Level the top of the cake with a spatula.
+- Pan - Pour the batter into the prepared baking pan.
+Level the top of the cake with a spatula.
 Sprinkle more chopped cashew nuts on the top of the cake if desired.

-- Bake for about 40 to 50 minutes or until the skewer inserted in the center comes clean.
-Remove from the oven and cool in the pan for 10 minutes.
+- Cool - Leave to cool in the pan for 10 minutes.
 Then invert onto a cooling rack and cool completely Pro tip- inverting on a cooling rack will prevent the cake from getting soggy on the bottom.

 About Videos - most recipes has two videos - a quick version in the post & longer detailed version on this recipe card.
 Please do subscribe to my channel if you like my videos